-Customers at Dell Enterprise Forum last week urged the vendor to accelerate its integration of technologies and products gathered through a spate of Dell acquisitions over
+Customers at Dell Enterprise Forum last week urged the vendor to accelerate its integration of technologies and products gathered through a spate of Dell acquisitions over the past few years.

 Several customers said they were more interested in Dell's integration plans than in new technology advances, such as all-flash Compellent arrays and the upcoming Fluid Cache for SAN flash-caching product.

 Dell storage customers have clamored for integration between its Compellent and EqualLogic arrays since the 2011 Compellent acquisition.
 That integration has been difficult, but Dell executives assured customers at the Enterprise Forum that replication and common management are coming, although no timeline was given.

 The vendor has slowly integrated other storage technologies gained through acquisitions Dell has made.
 The Dell Fluid File System (FluidFS) network-attached storage products for Compellent and EqualLogic based on Dell’s Exanet scale-out NAS acquisition are shipping, and last week Dell said it would deliver primary data reduction for those NAS devices later this year.
 The primary deduplication and compression come from Dell's 2010 Ocarina pickup.

 "I heard them talking about 300,000 IOPS for the flash array and thought, 'Who would need that?'" said Trina Gizel, executive director of global infrastructure at WMS Gaming.
 "We have 12,000 IOPS for our tier-one Oracle database, and it's as fast as we need it.
 Maybe down the road [we'll look at it]."
 The same goes for the Fluid Cache for SAN that Dell is working on, she said.
 "We don't have an application that needs that speed right now," she added.